DKMS-LSL/typeloader/user_manual/first_start.md

 **Please create a [=> Test Account](users_test.md) first and use it to get familiar with all of TypeLoader's functions, before creating a productive account!**

-(Unlike other user accounts, test accounts are connected to ENA's test server insted of their productive server.
+(Unlike other user accounts, test accounts are connected to ENA's test server instead of their productive server.
 You don't want to screw around on their productive server!
 They complain! ;-))

 Once you have created an account and logged into it, TypeLoader will ask whether you want to update the reference data.
 Since the installation does not bring any reference data along, **you must accept the reference update** for TypeLoader to work!
-Just click "Yes" and wait until another Popup appears to tell you that TypeLoader has (hopefully) successfully update its reference data (or give you an error message if a problem was encountered).
+Just click "Yes" and wait until another Popup appears to tell you that TypeLoader has (hopefully) successfully updated its reference data (or give you an error message if a problem was encountered).

 After the reference data has been downloaded and processed successfully, you can get familiar with TypeLoader.